-Except as otherwise provided in the Operating Agreement, all net profits, net losses, net cash flow and each item of income, gain, loss, deduction and/or low income housing tax credit shall be allocated 99.99% to the Investor Member and .01% to the Managing Member.
+Except as otherwise provided in the Operating Agreement, all net profits, net losses and each item of income, gain, loss, deduction and/or low income housing tax credit shall be allocated 99.99% to the Investor Member and .01% to the Managing Member.

-As of December 31, 2019 and 2018, the Investor Member has contributed \$2,688,694, in accordance with the Operating Agreement.
+As of December 31, 2019, the Investor Member has contributed \$2,281,374, per the Operating Agreement.